 Choosing the right vendors for your elopement can make or break your wedding day.
 The process may seem overwhelming at first with so many vendors to choose from, so I suggest asking vendors (such as a planner or photographer) in the area for suggestions.

 My biggest piece of advice is to hire vendors that specialize in elopements and smaller weddings.
 Most vendors have a lot of traditional wedding experience, and because elopements are so different, you’re going to want to hire someone who is more familiar with the planning process and flow of an elopement.
 You can read more about what to look for when hiring an adventure elopement photographer here.

 Once you have your date & location picked out, your vendors, and any required permits, the next step is to start planning!!
-I suggest planning a date night with your fiance to start brainstorming what you want to do on your elopement day.
+I suggest scheduling a date night with your partner to start brainstorming what you want to do on your elopement day.
 Try not to get too caught up in the little details or timeline, just focus on dreaming up what the perfect day would look like.
 Nothing is off limits when you’re brainstorming!!
-If you need a little help getting started, check out my last blog post for 10 Asheville elopement day ideas here!!
+If you need a little help getting started, check out Step 6 on my “How To Elope” page here for some ideas.

-Next step is to take your list and make a timeline for your day.
+The next step is to take your list and make a timeline for your day.
 I work alongside all my couples to help them make a personalized elopement day timeline.
-Whether you booked a 4 hour elopement, a 2 day elopement, or anything in between, I’ll make a custom timeline with you over a phone or facetime call to make sure you’ll have the day you imagined without feeling rushed.
+Whether you booked a 4 hour elopement, a 2 day elopement, or anything in between, I’ll make a custom timeline with you over to make sure you’ll have the day you imagined without feeling rushed.

 Relax and have fun!!
 Your wedding day only happens once, so soak up every second!!